Elko point

 Elko points, Elko cluster, or Elko eared, are a form of chipped stone projectile points associated with cultures of the Northwestern United States.
-Sometimes also called Desert Corner Notched, Eastgate, Elko Corner Notched, Hell's Canyon.
-They were first discovered in situ in a site near Elko, Nevada, hence the name, Robert Heizer and M. A. Baumhoff in 1961.
+They are sometimes also called Desert Corner Notched, Eastgate, Elko Corner Notched, Hell's Canyon.
+They were first discovered in situ in a site near Elko, Nevada by Robert Heizer and M. A. Baumhoff in 1961.
 Elko arrowheads were used 4,000 to 1,500 years ago, have the classic arrowhead shape and were launched with spears and darts to hunt small mammals and ducks.

 Types

 There are three main types of Elko points.
 The Elko Corner Notched proper, which has a fairly straight basal edge that doesn't quite have the distinctive central basal notch.
 The Elko Split Stem has a narrow basal notch and the Elko Side Notched.

 Elko Corner Notched

 Elko Corner Notched are triangular points with a flattened to slightly elliptical cross section and ranging on average of 33 to 51 mm long.
 The blade is narrowly serrated with an average point width of 13 to 17 mm.
-The base is fairly flat to slightly concave with characteristic deep notches at the base having an classic upward angle.
+The base is fairly flat to slightly concave with characteristic deep notches at the base having a classic upward angle.
 Overall, the point has an average thickness of 4 to 9 mm.